iwayvietnam/openpgp-secure-zimlet/openpgp_zimbra_secure/js/openpgpjs/README.md

 ### Examples

-Here are some examples of how to use the v2.x+ API.
-For more elaborate examples and working code, please check out the [public API unit tests](https://github.com/openpgpjs/openpgpjs/blob/master/test/general/openpgp.js).
+Here are some examples of how to use the v2.x api.
+For more elaborate examples and working code, please check out the [public api unit tests](https://github.com/openpgpjs/openpgpjs/blob/master/test/general/openpgp.js).
 If you're upgrading from v1.x it might help to check out the [documentation](https://github.com/openpgpjs/openpgpjs#documentation).

 #### Set up